TerranMechworks/ZipperFixup/Misc/readme.txt

 Implemented fixes
 -----------------
+Version 0.0.1
-Timing issues related GetTickCount having a resolution of 1ms but an accuracy of 16ms Timing issues related to high system uptime.
+-Timing issues related GetTickCount having a resolution of 1ms but an accuracy of 16ms -Timing issues related to high system uptime.
-Bounds checking on target box lines (prevents crashes at higher resolutions).
+-Bounds checking on target box lines (prevents crashes at higher resolutions).